Sdhir/Best-Circle-marker-from-Video/README.md

 - processVideo.h
 - FitContour.cpp
 - FitContour.h
-[FitCircleMarker.sln, FitCircleMarker.vcxproj, FitCircleMarker.vcxproj.filters and FitCircleMarker.vcxproj.user files are included to open the project in Visual Studio.]

 Input file: sample.mov

 Command arguments: Provide the location of the video file [./sample.mov --default argument]

 Output files: fitness_data.csv, best_frame<best_frame_index>.jpg
 [Saves the output files in the same directory of program file]

 Description:
 ▪ The program loads a video file from command line argument.
 A default argument is set assuming the video file (sample.mov) is in the same directory of program file.
 ▪ A mouse callback event is created.
 Click the left mouse button on video frame window to display the coordinates of the point along with the pixel intensity value.
 In order to analyze values, the program can be paused and resumed by pressing ‘P’ key.